 First Things First

 Single parents, when it comes to finances, that is the best way to stay in balance.
-In fact, this particular article does not lay out a simple line by line breakdown of where your money should go until the fifth point!
-But let's not rush ahead!
+This particular article does not lay out a simple line-by-line breakdown of where your money should go until the fifth point!
+But let’s not rush ahead!
 Here is your crash course in budgeting for single parents.

 Put bills that you can’t pay in the next seven days or by their due date, aside.
 For those bills you’re going to call the creditor, utility, or whoever you owe the money to and arrange payment.